Competencies

 Artificial intelligence to optimize your testing processes

-Artificial Neural Networks (ANN)
+Artificial neural networks (ANN)

 Deep learning methods are based on artificial neural networks.
+These networks are inspired by (biological) neural networks, which are part of a nervous system.

-These networks are inspired by the (biological) neural networks, i.e. part of a nervous system.
-Artificial neural networks are built in layers.
-A layer or level consists of several artificial neurons.
-There are several hidden levels between an entrance and exit level.
-The structure is given the name "deep" neural network because of these hidden levels.
+Artificial neural networks are structured in layers.
+A layer consists of several artificial neurons.
+Between an input and output layer are several hidden layers.
+The structure gets its name "deep" neural network because of these hidden layers.

 Artificial intelligence to optimize your testing processes